Corporate donations: United States

 In the US, corporations are prohibited from making expenditures to influence federal elections.
 Similar restrictions exist in many state elections and have been upheld by the US Supreme Court.

 Corporations may make donations to Political Action Committees (PACs); PACs generally have strict limits on their ability to advocate on behalf of specific parties or candidates, or even to coordinate their activities with political campaigns.
 PACs are subject to disclosure requirements at the federal and state levels.
 The ability of corporations to engage in such independent expenditures has been subject to intense debate after the US Supreme Court struck down, on free-speech grounds, limits in Citizens United v.
 FEC, a case involving the creation of a film critical of Hillary Clinton by a nonprofit corporation.

 Donations are closely tracked by several organizations including OpenSecrets.
 Such organizations often group donations under specific corporations, but such donations refer to contributions from individuals and PACs associated with the corporation, not "corporate donations".

 Corporate donations to PACs and Super PACs are a First Amendment issue and subject to intense political debate in the US.
 Proponents of tighter regulations of political donations by corporations argue that corporate donations corrupt democracy.
 Other research suggests that post-election lobbying and access to politicians, rather than campaign contributions, shapes and reinforces policy decision by politicians.

+Charitable donations

+Outside the political context, corporations in the United States also make significant charitable donations.
+According to the Giving USA 2024 report, corporate philanthropy increased by 9.1% in current dollars to reach US$44.4 billion in 2023, representing 6% of all charitable giving nationwide.
+Corporate giving typically includes direct cash contributions, in-kind donations, and employee matching gift programs, and is often directed toward education, health, disaster relief, and community development initiatives.